 Married Ida Barber about 1892, probably in Michigan.

 Died before 1911, probably before 1897.

-Montran is a uncommon surname; so, when I do find something about Montran I get excited to investigate more.
+Montran is an uncommon surname; so, when I do find something about Montran I get excited to investigate more.
 For example, in the 1920 San Francisco city directory indicates that a Maude Montran was living there and Maude was the widow of John F Montran.
 I didn’t find Maude in any earlier city directories or elsewhere.
 I certainly can do much more research in this area.
-As more and more birth, marriage, and death records, as well as newspapers come on-line I hope to find more about the John Montran.
+As more and more birth, marriage, and death records, as well as newspapers come on-line I hope to find more about John Montran.